 About the Premedical Postbaccalaureate Program

-The Premedical Postbaccalaureate Program is a one-year academic program for motivated, recent college graduates from educationally and socio-economically disadvantaged backgrounds seeking to improve their academic preparation for medical school.
+The Premedical Postbaccalaureate Program is a one-year academic program for motivated, college graduates from educationally and socio-economically disadvantaged backgrounds seeking to improve their academic preparation for medical school.

 The program's key components include: